Miloš Zeman: Middle East and views on Islam

 Zeman has expressed concern about the growth of Islamic terrorism and of ISIL.
-In June 2011, Zeman said, referring to Islam, "The enemy is the anti-civilisation spreading from North Africa to Indonesia.
+In June 2011, Zeman said, referring to Islam, "The enemy is the anti-civilization spreading from North Africa to Indonesia.
 Two billion people live in it and it is financed partly from oil sales and partly from drug sales."
 He likened Muslims who believe in the Qur'an to followers of Nazism.

 Zeman called for unified armed operation against Islamic State (ISIL) led by the U.N.
 Security Council.
 In June 2015, Zeman commented that: "If European countries accept a wave of migrants, there will be terrorist groups among them, of which also a Libyan minister has warned.
 By accepting the migrants, we strongly facilitate Islamic State’s expansion to Europe."
 Zeman described the Middle Eastern refugees arriving in Europe as an "organized invasion".
 In September 2015, Zeman rejected the European Union's proposal of compulsory migrant quotas, saying, "Only the future will show that this was a big mistake".

 Zeman said that Turkey should not be in the European Union and criticised Turkish President Erdoğan's anti-European rhetoric.
 He also accused Turkey of allying with ISIL in its fight against Syrian Kurds.